Eric-Chicot/test-improvisor-internationalize/README.md

 * edit lines for Spanish
     * -Duser.language=es
     * -Duser.country=ES
-* Comment lines for system language by default is English USA
+* Comment lines for system language by default

 if you wish to help, correct or translate into another language, contact me